BradleyA/git-TEST-commit-automation/hooks/docs/STEPS-TO-CHECK-DEPTH.md

 ## View test case depth for a file

+Objective 3)  **Quick check of test case depth for a file (option -f) and all files for any Git repository (option -a)**

-After completing: Install git-TEST-commit-automation solution enter the following command to view test case depth for sample.sh.
+After completing: **Install git-TEST-commit-automation solution** enter the following command to view test case depth for sample.sh.

 **Use --filename sample.sh to see what type of test cases are for sample.sh**